For this year's events from January to now, see this year's archive page

 Sunday downpours and fairly brisk winds continued into the late afternoon.
 The sun broke through the clouds from time to time, but the weather was predicted to continue with even more storms for Columbus Day.
 And it poured most of Monday.
 Sue and I took a brief drive to check out foliage changes along some of the back roads on our way to pick up some things at the store she needed for the week.

 Sue and I usually close up our kayaking season by taking day trip on some river or lake on Columbus Day.
 But that won't happen this year, and, we'll be just a little busy for the next couple of weeks to be kayaking....

 10/10/17: The End of a Tradition: My Annual UNH Fall Walkabout

 I arrived here in New Hampshire in 1972 to start graduate school in physics at UNH, the University of New Hampshire.
 My path soon changed, however, and I moved from Durham, NH to Portsmouth, NH.

 But, short as my time at UNH was, I never lost my fondness for Durham or for the campus.
-Each Fall in either October or November I always went back and did what I called my "Annual UNH Fall Walkabout".
+Each Fall since 1973 in either October or November I always went back and did what I called my "Annual UNH Fall Walkabout".
 I'd park my car at one end of the University or the other and walk the student pathways around campus, circiling back from the far end to where I had started.